 - Fish: Salmon, herring, anchovies, and sardines

-- Healthy oils such as olive oil or coconut oil
+- Healthy oils such as olive oil or canola oil

 Ditch Refined Carbs

-Refined carbs provide your body with simple sugars that can lead to weight gain (12).
+Refined carbs provide your body with simple sugars that are easy to overeat and can lead to weight gain (12).
 These include white breads and pastas made from white flour; baked goods like cakes and cookies; starchy vegetables like potatoes; sugar-sweetened beverages like soda; fruit juices; honey; agave syrup; and other processed foods.

 Eat More Of Anti-Inflammatory Foods

 Consuming anti-inflammatory foods may help reduce muscle pain after exercise and prevent chronic conditions associated with aging like osteoporosis.
-Some of the top anti-inflammatory foods you should include in your diet are (6):
+Some of the top anti-inflammatory foods you can include in your diet are (6):